 Georgia workers’ compensation insurance costs are determined by many factors, including payroll, work risk, and loss history.
 The average Georgia employer pays between $1.08 per $100 of payroll, according to a report from the National Academy of Social Insurers.

-An employer’s basic premium is based on the business’ classification code, the insurance carrier’s rate for the classification, and the employer’s annual payroll and number of employees.
+An employer’s basic premium is based on the business’ classification code, the insurance carrier’s rate for the classification, and the employer’s annual payroll.
 The Office of the Insurance Commissioner sets rates in Georgia for specific types of employment and bases premiums on each $100 of payroll.
 Once an employee’s work is classified, it’s assigned a rate.
 This rate is multiplied by total payroll and an experience modifier.

 The basic formula for determining workers’ comp premiums is:

-The employer’s experience modifier, or e-mod, is a numeric representation of the company’s claim experience.
+The employer’s EMR, or e-mod, is a numeric representation of the company’s claim experience.
 Generally, employers with less severe accidents than other similar businesses pay lower premiums.
 Workers’ comp costs by state vary widely due to different classification codes.

 In addition to running the state’s assigned risk market, the NCCI also sets Georgia’s class codes and rates.
-Recently, the organization updated its rules to allow employer who have ceased operations because of the coronavirus pandemic to exclude the payroll of the employees they continue to pay from their workers’ comp premiums.
+Recently, the organization updated its rules to let employers who have paused operations because of the coronavirus pandemic exclude the payroll of the employees they continue to pay from their workers’ comp premiums.
 Contact your insurance carrier to see how to reclassify these employees.

 A business’ class code is based on the risk of each individual business.
 The riskier the job, the higher an employer’s workers’ comp premium is.
-Say, for example, a florist (class code 8001) has a rate of $1.67 per $100 of payroll at a certain insurance carrier.
-A florist is a reasonably safe line of work, thorns aside.
+Say, for example, a plumber (class code 5183) has a rate of $2.78 per $100 of payroll at a certain insurance carrier.
+A plumber is a reasonably safe line of work compared to a mason (class code 5022) at $11.27 per $100 of payroll.

-Take a business with greater risks, like a masonry business (class code 5022).
-It has a rate of $11.13 per $100 at the same insurance carrier as before.
-Construction businesses typically face a higher risk of injury, so employees in these industries generate higher premiums.
+Construction businesses typically face a higher risk of injury, so employees in these industries generate higher premiums compared to other jobs such as office workers.
 However, two masonries may still have different rates because of their claim history.

 Georgia business owners can prepare for a premium audit by gathering relevant documents, including: